Lunite/get-webapp/content/blog/june-promotion.md

 ---
 image_hero: banner.png
-hero_title: "Spring solar giveaway "
+hero_title: Win solar for your home for FREE
-title: Go green this spring and be in for a chance to win a FREE PV solar system
+title: Go green this spring and be in for a chance to win a FREE solar PV system
 date: 2020-05-28T13:39:19.406Z
 show_quote_block: true
 seo: